cpouchon/ORTHOSKIM/README.md

 After this, in both *mitochondrion* and *nucleus* mode, a [diamond](https://github.com/bbuchfink/diamond) database is created for each amino acid sequences provided in **<MITO_REF>** and **<NUC_REF>** (with *diamond makedb*).

 Mapping is made for each sample with [diamond](https://github.com/bbuchfink/diamond) *blastx* to quickly identify contig hits (only hits with a minimal **EVALUE** were retained) and alignments were made by executing [exonerate](https://www.ebi.ac.uk/about/vertebrate-genomics/software/exonerate) with identified mapping contigs and the references (nucleotide *versus* proteins).
+Only contigs with a minimal coverage of **COVERAGE** and length of **MINCONTLENGTH** were considered for alignments into reference.
-Alignment were obtained from [exonerate](https://www.ebi.ac.uk/about/vertebrate-genomics/software/exonerate) output through python script.
+Alignment were obtained from [exonerate](https://www.ebi.ac.uk/about/vertebrate-genomics/software/exonerate) output through python script by using the *protein2genome* mode incorporating all the appropriate gaps and frameshifts, and modelling of introns.
 Only genes from the reference list with a minimum length of **MINLENGTH** were output for each sample.
-In addition, in order to avoid paralogs, genes with more **MAXCONT** contigs mapping the reference will not be kept.

-**Note**: If you want to keep all the sequences, users can set **MAXCONT** to infinite value, and can after decide what sequences have to be kept because of matching contigs numbers is given into headers.
+Type of gene structure (exon, intron or exon+intron) extraction from mapping are reported in **NUC_TYPE** or **MITO_TYPE**.

-All the output files will be in the **${RES}/mitochondrion/** and **${RES}/nucleus/** directories as following:
+All the output files will be in the **${RES}/mitochondrion/** and **${RES}/nucleus/** directories, according to gene type structure, as following:

-`ls -l ~/RES/nucleus/`
+`ls -l ~/RES/nucleus_CDS/`

 ```
 -rw-r--r--  1 pouchonc  staff  1758  5 jui 11:11 10104_BUSCO.fna